 I like to add fruits, veggies, protein, and healthy fats to a smoothie to help it feel satisfying—while being delicious.

-To add more protein to your pregnancy smoothie, add a scoop of protein powder or 1-2 tablespoons nut or seed butter like peanut butter, almond butter, sunflower seed butter, or cashew butter.
+To add more protein to your pregnancy smoothie, add a scoop of protein powder; 1-2 tablespoons nut or seed butter like peanut butter, almond butter, sunflower seed butter, or cashew butter; or 2 tablespoons hemp seeds.

 Best Tips for Success